Fathead (band): Band

 John Mays, Al Lerman and Ted Leonard joined and remained members of The Maple Blues Revue.
 This eleven member group of Canadian blues musicians whom are all multiple Maple Blues Award winners or nominees, perform at the annual Maple Blues Awards Ceremony in Toronto, Ontario as the Maple Blues Band and have released one recording, Live at Twisted Pines.

 The band's first album, Fathead, was released independently in 1995.
-The band would thereafter sign with Electro-Fi Records in 1998 a Toronto-based label specializing in blues music releases.
-Electro-Fi Records would release all the band's albums with the exception of Livelier Than Ever! which Electro-Fi did not want to produce, Fathead released the album independently in 2002.
+The band thereafter signed with Electro-Fi Records in 1998 a Toronto-based label specializing in blues music releases.
+Electro-Fi Records released all the band's albums with the exception of Livelier Than Ever! which Electro-Fi did not want to produce, Fathead released the album independently in 2002.

 Throughout its career, the band has won multiple awards.
 Two of the band's albums, Blues Weather (1999) and Building Full of Blues (2008) received the Juno Award for Best Blues Album.